Top 20 STEM Employers

 21. Worley

 Worley is a global engineering company with a large workforce of engineers and related professionals.
-The business’s activities span energy, chemicals and resources industries.
+Its activities span energy, chemicals and resources industries.

 Australian job opportunities with Worley are mainly available through the Perth and Brisbane offices.
-Job examples: mechanical engineer, electrical engineer and control systems engineer.
+Job examples include mechanical engineer, electrical engineer and control systems engineer.